7 beautiful, funny… and eco-friendly cartoons!

 The Simpsons Movie, by David Silverman (2007)

-Who doesn't know this crazy Springfield family with little Lisa, a vegetarian, defender of nature and animals?
+Who doesn't know this wacky Springfield family with little Lisa, a vegetarian, nature and animal lover?

-In this film, this funny yellow family will go into exile in Alaska following the pollution of the lake by Homer.
+In this film, this funny yellow family will go into exile in Alaska following Homer's pollution of the lake.

-It contains all the humor and allusions that made the series a success.
+It contains all the humor and allusions that make the series so successful.

-In this feature film, we find the zany inventor and his clever dog, who have once again developed an ingenious creation: an anti-pest and eco-friendly machine, which saves the flourishing English vegetable gardens, while sparing the lives of rabbits.
+In this feature film, we find the wacky inventor and his clever dog, who have once again developed an ingenious creation: an eco-friendly pest-proof machine that saves flourishing English vegetable gardens, while sparing the lives of rabbits.

-Everyone is fearlessly preparing for the big annual vegetable competition, but things get complicated the day a transgenic Were-Rabbit appears and wrecks the vegetable gardens.
-How do the two friends manage to scare him away?
+Everyone is preparing without fear for the big annual vegetable competition, but things get complicated the day a genetically modified Were-Rabbit appears and wreaks havoc on the vegetable gardens.
+How will the two friends manage to scare it away?

 A beautiful reflection on eating better and GMOs, which in no way spoils the poetry and humor systematically present in the Wallace & Gromit series!

-If you have any other favorite 100% eco-friendly cartoon ideas, please share them with us by writing to bonjour@goodgout.fr.
-Enjoy!
+If you have any other favorite 100% eco-friendly animated films, feel free to share them with us by writing to bonjour@goodgout.fr.
+Enjoy the film!